 All microgreens can be grown in the same way, into shallow compost, placed in the light, you can also grow them using hydroponics.
 In fact, some microgreens grow better in hydroponics.

-Tiny microgreen plants can grow all year round on a windowsill indoors, in almost any shallow container, so they can form part of a productive indoor edible garden.
+Tiny microgreen plants can grow all year round on a windowsill indoors, in almost any shallow container, so they can form part of a productive indoor edible garden or an apartment garden.
 Microgreens are normally ready to harvest within one or two weeks after sowing and sowing them successionally every week will mean you have a constant supply of greens to harvest.
 Most are ready to pick within seven days of sowing and will have the same taste as their fully grown versions, giving you concentrated bursts of flavour within your favourite dishes.
 Microgreens can be especially tasty in summer or winter salads.

 Why Grow Microgreens?